 Demonstrated interest matters differently to different types of colleges.
 By using data directly from the admissions offices, we can better assess where students and parents should assert their energy in showing interest.

-Over the past few years, we at Empowerly have been working to aggregate this data in a definitive way across all US colleges.
-We rank each college’s value of demonstrated interest on a scale of 1-4, 4 being very important and 1 not considered, for all 4,000 US colleges.
+Over the past few years, our team at Empowerly has been working to aggregate this data in a definitive way across all US colleges.
+We rank each college's value of demonstrated interest on a scale of 1-4, 4 being very important and 1 not considered, for all 4,000 US colleges.

 Which colleges care?